-JOE BLACK was a ‘gin slinger’ in the area for 14 years during the 1990’s and early 2000’s at both the Raven and the Cartwheel.
-During that time, he initiated Joe Black Productions, which became synonymous with quality, often group or theme driven drag shows.
+Joe was a ‘gin slinger’ in the area for 14 years during the 1990s and early 2000s at both the Raven and the Cartwheel.
+During that time, he initiated Joe Black Productions, which became synonymous with quality, often a group or theme-driven drag shows.

 Already partnered when he arrived, Joe quickly made many good friends, including one who would become his best, Bruce Charles, who he met doing a Susan Heyward ‘I Want To Live” monologue behind the gate to the Raven restaurant.
 He was amazed at how quickly community members—both gay and straight—dropped everything to help any person in need.

 “When I got into town, it seemed that the AIDS crisis was just hitting the area and it hit hard.
 My first day behind the bar was to work someone’s memorial service.
 I still have a suit that is filled with mass cards from so many people we lost.
 We were always trying to help and to be the best way to help was put on shows to raise money for them.
 I was happy to donate my time and tips for them.
 I knew if I wanted to put a show together for them all I had to do was pick up the phone and ask ‘the girls.’
 They never said no.”